Snapped! The Ikon Studio street photographer at work

 Candid street photographs, also called moving or walking pictures, were a global phenomenon from the 1930s until the 1950s.
 The production of ‘miniature cameras’ and compact 35mm film rolls at the beginning of the 1930s saw a radical shift in photographic practice.
 With automatic film winding and rangefinder focusing, these new ‘quick action’ handheld cameras were easy to use.
 They allowed for shorter exposure times, doing away with the need for tripods, and a greater number of sharper, well-exposed images could be shot consecutively without changing film – a revelation for amateur photographers and for entrepreneurs, who saw the commercial possibilities of the technology.
 From the 1930s, photographers were employed by firms to ‘snap’ pedestrians on city footpaths.
 The subject was handed a card with details of how to view and purchase the photographs, sold as cheap black-and-white postcard-sized prints from kiosks across the city.

 Today this form of candid street photography is relatively uncelebrated.
 A few prints exist in public archives, but most are kept in private family collections.
-However, the ubiquity of this style of photography in the mid-20th century is evidenced by the overwhelming response to our public call-out for the Street Photography exhibition now showing at the Museum of Sydney: more than 1500 images were submitted.
-The popularity of the exhibition is also testament to public nostalgia for and interest in this form of photography.
+However, the ubiquity of this style of photography in the mid-20th century was evidenced by the overwhelming response to our public call-out for the past exhibition Street Photography that was on show at the Museum of Sydney: more than 1500 images were submitted.
+The popularity of the exhibition was also testament to public nostalgia for and interest in this form of photography.

 The studio

-Through the call-out, Sydney Living Museums also acquired an extremely rare collection of 127 rolls of 35mm negatives, street photographs taken in Martin Place in 1950 for Ikon Studio.
+Through the call-out, we also acquired an extremely rare collection of 127 rolls of 35mm negatives, street photographs taken in Martin Place in 1950 for Ikon Studio.

 Ikon Studio operated for at least a decade from the late 1940s, with an agency in Her Majesty’s Arcade, Sydney.
 Images were identified by a sequential number inscribed onto films and prints.
 The number was used to manage client sales as well as for the firm to pay their photographers, who usually worked on commission.
 An important aspect of the Ikon collection is the hand-inscribed reference number on each roll, indicating the order in which the rolls were used and even suggesting the number of films used in a day’s work.
 Two rolls are dated, one 4 May 1950 and the other 1 November 1950.
 These dates and the reference numbers allow us to sequence the 127 rolls of film chronologically, indicating they were the product of no more than 10 days – or part days – of photography during that year.